 When trying to figure out whether you “click” with your psychologist it can be useful to ask yourself:

-- Does there seem to be mutual respect between my psychologist and I?
+- Does there seem to be mutual respect between me and my psychologist?

 - Do I feel safe enough to talk about private, sensitive, painful or uncomfortable topics with my psychologist?